open-socialism/open-socialism-site/assess-dc/metrics/flexibility.md

 This kind of putting the greater good second can also be seen at an individual politician level where the goal is typically to get elected first and have policies that contribute the most to the greater good second.

-### To what degree do the public themselves want what is really the best for the greater good
+### To what degree do the public themselves want what is best for all

 The public are not experts and generally are short sighted.
 Increased taxation on everyone may be necessary to avoid a financial crisis but it is likely the party promoting this will not be voted in.
-Those in power do not have the flexibility to do what is right but is no palatable to the public.
+Those in power do not have the flexibility to do what is right but is not palatable to the public.

 ## Change is a slow process